Measure Implementation

 Special requirements

 It is possible to ask for the seizure of goods that the wanted person carried with him/her at the time of the arrest.
 Regarding seizure, you can fill in paragraph g) in the standard EAW form.
 If you have reason to believe that the wanted person will try to flee, in order to prevent his actual surrender, after being arrested and after a possible suspension of his detention, please mention this explicitly in the EAW.
 A suspicion for fleeing from surrender, can arise for instance by the existence of banking accounts abroad, an international network of co-authors where he can hide from justice, premises abroad, a double nationality in a country that does not extradite own nationals etc etc. Also a criminal record in his homeland can indicate that the wanted person may have reason to try to avoid his transfer to the issuing country.
+According to the Dutch Surrender Act, surrender is permitted for accessory offences since the amendments to this law of the date: 01.04.2021.
+The legal provision is Article 7 par.
+6. The condition is that at least one criminal offence in the EAW meets with the threshold of at least 12 months of imprisonment that may be imposed or at least a minimum of 4 months of imprisonment that already has been imposed on the requested person.
+The Amsterdam court has also decided to refuse the surrender and to take over the execution of the sentence (based on article 4 par 6 FD 2002/584) with regard to accessory offences that were not punishable according to Dutch criminal law.

-Last reviewed on 12 May 2022 by EJN Secretariat
+Last reviewed on 20 August 2025 by EJN Secretariat

 NEXT MEASURE